Smeal Quint

 How do I create an image for posting to a web site?

-How do I create wallpaper images for my cell phone?
+How do I create calendar images for my cell phone?

 How do I install the program?

-2. Navigate to it and double-click on the filename
+1. Navigate to the installation program in Windows Explorer and double-click on the filename, or

 Using the Installshield WebDeploy option

-Instructions for downloading setup.exe or using the WebDeploy option are emailed to users who fill out the online form.
+Instructions for using the WebDeploy option are available here.

 Go Top